 Learning unusual facts about a city before you visit can really enhance your stay and make it more interesting.
-With a sharp rise in visitors to Vancouver in the summer coupled with the fact that Vancouver is hosting a Travel Bloggers Conference in a few weeks, I figured the timing was right to put together a list of interesting facts about the city of Vancouver.
+With a sharp rise in visitors to Vancouver in the summer I figured the timing was right to put together a list of interesting facts about the city of Vancouver.

-Here’s my list of 35 weird and wonderful facts about Vancouver.
+Here’s my list of 35 weird and wonderful facts about Vancouver, a city I had the pleasure of living in for almost 10 years.

 - Vancouver is named after Captain Vancouver, a morose sounding fellow who must have explored the area in a rainy summer.
 He hated the place.